Unplanned Maintenance

 Training and Skill Development

 Your team's expertise is one of your strongest reliability tools.
-Well-trained technicians do more than fix problems.
-They prevent them from coming back.
-To accomplish this, training must go beyond the basics.
+Well-trained technicians do more than fix problems: they prevent them from coming back.
+Training must exceed the basics.
+Procedures matter, but so do diagnostic skills, root cause analysis, and in-depth knowledge of your specific equipment.

-Don’t treat training as a one-time event.
+Cross-training also builds flexibility, ensuring you have coverage when people are out and providing your team with clear growth paths.
+Don't treat training as a one-time event.
 Technology, tools, and failure modes evolve.
-Ongoing learning is what keeps your team sharp and your equipment running.
+Ongoing learning is what keeps your team sharp and equipment running.

 Implementing Root Cause Analysis

 Failures happen, but repeating the same ones is a waste of resources.
 Repeated failures are always preventable.
-And root cause analysis (RCA) is how you turn these failures and breakdowns into insights.
+Root cause analysis (RCA) turns failures and breakdowns into insights.
+Instead of fixing what's broken and moving on, RCA digs deeper.

-Instead of fixing what’s broken and moving on, RCA digs deeper.
-It’s about asking the right questions: Why did this fail?
+It's about asking the right questions: why did this fail?
 What triggered it?
 Maybe a bearing seized due to contamination, but why was it contaminated?
 Each layer brings you closer to the real cause.
+Documenting these findings builds a playbook your whole team can use.
+It stops recurring issues in their tracks and strengthens every future decision.

-Stay alert to early warning signs that often point to bigger issues ahead:
+Stay alert to these early warning signs:

 • Vibration Changes: New or increasing vibration patterns